Run1e/AceBot/INSTALL.md

 * Run `pip install -r requirements.txt`.
 * Run `python migrate.py` to setup all necessary databases automatically.
-* Create a folder called `logs`.

 ## That's it!

-You should be able to start the bot with `python ace.py`!
+You should be able to start the bot with `python main.py`!